Joint Living Trust Template, Free Download 2026

 Joint living trusts are not excluded under ESIGN Act Section 103 and may be executed with electronic signatures.
 Notarization is strongly recommended, especially when the trust will hold real property that requires recorded deeds to transfer title.

-How to Fill Out a Joint Living Trust
+How to Fill Out a Joint Revocable Trust

 1